Find out the best places to spot butterflies and discover how we've been working to support them.

 Sunny but sheltered areas are great places to spot butterflies, so woodland tracks and clearings are ideal.
 You can often find butterflies feeding on brambles in the summer.
 Some rare species use the tree canopy to feed, so you’ll certainly need your binoculars for that!

-Another likely spot that has grown in numbers is the comma, a raggedy-edged orange butterfly.
 Most fritillary butterflies are also woodland goers.
 This group of highly patterned, orange butterflies includes the pearl-bordered fritillary and silver-washed fritillary.

 Up for a challenge?

 Discover these rarer beauties in the nation’s forests...

 These butterflies rely on elm trees as the food plant for its caterpillars.
 Millions of elm trees have been lost across the UK over the last forty years due to Dutch elm disease, causing a massive decline in the butterfly too.

 These little butterflies can be tricky to spot.
 Look up in woodlands with elm and if you’re lucky you may find them fluttering in the canopy.

 Working with Butterfly Conservation and supported by Forest Holidays, we have planted 50 disease-resistant elm trees at Basing Wood in Hampshire as part of a wider butterfly conservation project.
 White-letter hairstreaks have been spotted nearby, so we’re hoping to attract the butterfly and boost their numbers in the coming years.